artainmo/DevOps/cloud/README.md

 ![Screen Shot 2024-06-25 at 18 27 41](https://github.com/artainmo/DevOps/assets/53705599/68de8bbb-88ca-4680-a864-fba3c1a67cc4)<br>
 Data Wrangler isn't doing the transformations of your pipeline itself, it's just generating code to do those transformations in your pipeline.
 Thus it is more a code generation tool.
 It will export the code to a notebook for execution.

+### High-Level ML Services
+Higher level ML services offered by AWS are aimed for a general audience not for ML experts.

+Amazon Comprehend is an NLP engine that provides analytics of the documents fed into it.
+Those documents can come from any number of sources, such as social media, emails, web pages, raw documents, transcripts.
+A separate product called Comprehend Medical can also take medical records.
+It can extract key phrases from those documents, but also entities (for example restaurant name, menu item, person name...), and topics to classify documents.
+It can perform sentiment analysis, detect languages, events, personally identifiable information (such as address, social security number or credit card number).
+Targeted sentiment is also possible and refers to sentiment relative to a specific entity.
+It can also extract syntax which refers to word's part of speech such as nouns, verbs, punctuations.<br>
+Comprehend can be extended by training it on own data.

+Amazon Translate uses deep learning to translate text.
+It supports custom terminology where you specify certain words and their translations.
+Before translating it can detect languages itself.

+Amazon Transcribe does speech to text.
+It can also support streaming audio and automatically identify the dominant language.
+It can also identify speakers, not actual name but as speaker 1, speaker 2...
+It can also perform channel identification, meaning for example if you have two callers you could transcribe them separately and then merge those transcriptions.
+It can also take a custom vocabulary list for words it might not know about.
+Even custom vocabulary tables who also indicate the unknown words' pronunciation.<br>
+Amazon Transcribe Call Analytics is trained specifically for customer service and sales calls.
+It can take the audio from a call with a customer, this saves people from taking notes.
+It can also capture the overall sentiment, talking speed, one speaker interrupting the other, specific phrases such as 'cancel my subscription'.<br>
+Amazon Transcribe Medical is trained specifically on medical terminology.
+It takes patient privacy in account by being HIPAA-eligible.<br>
+Amazon Transcribe Subtitling provides live subtitles.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>
 [Udemy course - 6 Practice Exams | AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)<br>